rand00/cryfifo/README.md

 # `cryfifo`

+*Note that I take no responsibility for your use of this program in any way.
+That said, I have used it myself and trust the calculations.*

 The name stems from
 * crying over the FIFO way
 * crypto wins & losses calculated the FIFO way